magicasaservice/magic-image/README.md

-# 🏎️ Minimal Turborepo Starter
+# 👁️ Magic Image

-> Opinionated starter for projects utilizing [Turborepo](https://turbo.build/repo)
+> Image component for Nuxt that just works

 ## 📦 Apps and Packages